bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cantor.md

 * Twenty years later, in this 1874 work, Cantor showed that in a certain sense 'almost all' numbers are transcendental by proving that the real numbers were not countable while he had proved that the algebraic numbers were countable.
 * Cantor pressed forward, exchanging letters throughout with Dedekind.
 * The year 1874 was an important one in Cantor's personal life.
-* They married on 9 August 1874 and spent their honeymoon in Interlaken in Switzerland where Cantor spent much time in mathematical discussions with Dedekind.
 * A major paper on dimension which Cantor submitted to Crelle's Journal in 1877 was treated with suspicion by Kronecker, and only published after Dedekind intervened on Cantor's behalf.
 * Cantor greatly resented Kronecker's opposition to his work and never submitted any further papers to Crelle's Journal.
 * Between 1879 and 1884 Cantor published a series of six papers in Mathematische Annalen designed to provide a basic introduction to set theory.